Chords + Lyrics | Sunshine Of Your Love

 | A7 | C G5 | A | A7 A7#9 |

-The solo stays on the D longer, before we return to a verse again.
+The solo lingers longer on the D before returning to the verse.
 This is followed by verse 3.

 The final chorus repeats more times and stays on A for longer, like this: